rust-gamedev/rust-gamedev.github.io/content/news/031/index.md

 This application saw its first public release a month ago, where it added support for its first use case: manual channel shuffling.

-The latest version, [v0.4.0][Vismut v0.4.0], brings an all new interface that's not only prettier, but also much easier to use thanks to `bevy_egui`!
+The latest version, [v0.4.0][Vismut v0.4.0], brings an all-new interface that's not only prettier but also much easier to use thanks to `bevy_egui`!

-Upcoming versions will turn it into a fully featured node based procedural texturing tool.
+Upcoming versions will turn it into a fully-featured node-based procedural texturing tool.
 [Read the introduction][Vismut Introduction] on the author's blog for more information.